adkshiva/shivahub/README.md

 # shivahub
-its hub for gits code, does it needed to tell about it
+its hub for gits code, does it needed to tell about it this is linux